Robinrai2612/Robin_Website/README.md

 # Website for Robin
-This is a simple HTML webpage designed for Robin, an open source enthusiast and passionate web developer.
+This is a simple HTML webpage designed for me, an open source enthusiast and passionate web developer.
 The webpage includes a navigation menu, a brief introduction, and links to Robin's portfolio and contact information.

 ## Table of Contents